mbj/mutant/docs/ast-pattern.md

 Syntax (currently) always begins with a valid node type and than constraints on its children within `{ child_name = child_pattern }` groups.

-Each node can have 2 kinds of children: Attributes and descedants.
+Each node can have 2 kinds of children: Attributes and descendants.

 Attributes are values, such as selectors for sends, constant and variable identifiers.